Israel, Palestinians press on with peace talks rescue bid

 STUMBLING BLOCKS

-Looking ahead to possible Israeli economic sanctions, al-Malki said that at the Arab League session, Abbas would voice concern Israel might again withhold tax revenues it transfers to the Palestinian Authority (PA).
+Looking ahead to possible Israeli economic sanctions, Malki said that at the Arab League session, Abbas would voice concern Israel might again withhold tax revenues it transfers to the Palestinian Authority (PA).

-Interim peace deals task Israel with collecting taxes and customs duties for the PA amounting to around $100 million (59 million pounds) a month, on goods imported into the Palestinian territories.
+Interim peace deals task Israel with collecting taxes and customs duties for the PA amounting to around $100 million a month, on goods imported into the Palestinian territories.
 Israel has previously frozen the payments during times of heightened security and diplomatic tensions.

 The Fatah official said Palestinians were also demanding a cessation of settlement activity and a prisoner release.